learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

 Now, to make this type a part of `Functor` we have to partially apply the first two type parameters so that we're left with `* -> *`.
 That means that the start of the instance declaration will be: `instance Functor (Barry a b) where`.
 If we look at `fmap` as if it was made specifically for `Barry`, it would have a type of `fmap :: (a -> b) -> Barry c d a -> Barry c d b`, because we just replace the `Functor`'s `f` with `Barry c d`.
-The third type parameter from `Barry` will have to change and we see that it's conviniently in its own field.
+The third type parameter from `Barry` will have to change and we see that it's conveniently in its own field.

 ```{.haskell:hs}
 instance Functor (Barry a b) where